AudiusProject/hedgehog/README.md

 * <b>src/walletManager.js</b> - wallet management logic including localstorage, and end to end authentication functionality
 * <b>src/authentication.js</b> - low level authentication functions (eg create iv, encrypt hash etc)

+#### Security Considerations

+All third party javascript should be audited for localStorage access.
+If a library accesses localStorage and extracts all keys, it could present a possible data breach

+Email should be stored separately from auth artifacts.
+The table containing the authentication values should be independent with no relation to the table storing email addresses

 ## Usage

+The code below shows a simple wrapper to integrate Hedgehog into your own application.
+For a fully working end-to-end example, please see the Codepen demo [here](http://www.google.com)
 ```js
 /**
  * hedgehogWrapper.js